matteomasto/convex-ad/README.md

 ## Alternative: install from source

-If you want to develop or modify the code:
+If you want to develop or modify the code — or if you want easy access to the example notebooks — clone the repository directly:

 ```bash
 git clone https://github.com/matteomasto/convex-ad.git